Mariawald Abbey: Cistercians

-In 1795 the monastery was closed as a result of the French Revolution and the monks were expelled.
+In 1795 the monastery was closed as a result of the War of the First Coalition and the annexation to the French First Republic, and the monks were expelled.
 The image of the Virgin was removed to safety in Heimbach.
-The priory buildings were abandoned and allowed to fall into decay.
+The priory buildings were abandoned and fell into decay.

 Trappists

-In 1860 the priory was re-settled by Trappist monks from Oelenberg Abbey in Alsace.
+In 1860, the priory was re-settled by Trappist monks from Oelenberg Abbey in Alsace.

-From 1875 to 1887 the monks were exiled because of the Kulturkampf ("cultural conflict") policies of the Imperial German government.
-In 1909, Mariawald was raised from the status of priory to that of an abbey.
+From 1875 to 1887, the monks were exiled because of the Kulturkampf ("Cultural Struggle") policies of the Imperial German government.
+In 1909, Mariawald was raised from the status of priory to that of an abbey, with the official Latin name "Abbatia B. M. de Nemore".

-The monks had to leave the monastery yet again under the Nazi regime during World War II, from 1941 until April 1945, when the surviving members of the community were able to return.
-The monastery had to be largely rebuilt, because it had been seriously damaged in the war.
+The monks had to leave the monastery yet again under the Nazi regime during World War II, from 1941 until April 1945, when the surviving members of the community were able to return (Klostersturm, monastery storming).
+The monastery had to be largely rebuilt because it had been seriously damaged in the war.

-After World War II, a brewery was run at the abbey until 1956 when beer production ceased, in part due to availability of water and brewing ingredients.
+After World War II, a brewery was run at the abbey until 1956 when beer production ceased, in part due to the availability of water and brewing ingredients.

-Present day

-Mariawald Abbey is the only extant men's Trappist monastery in Germany.
+Mariawald Abbey had been the last men's Trappist monastery in Germany.

-The monks follow the Rule of St. Benedict and the constitution of the Cistercians of the Strict Observance.
+The monks followed the Rule of St. Benedict and the constitution of the Cistercians of the Strict Observance.
 Visitors can also stay a few days in the abbey's guesthouse, but the parts of the monastery used by the monastic community cannot be visited.

 The abbey runs a tavern and bookshop.
-It also produces and sells its own liqueur.
-In 1997 it was one of eight Trappist abbeys which founded the International Trappist Association (ITA) to protect the Trappist name from commercial misuse.
-By the end of January 2018 became known that somewhere in the year the abbey will be closed and the monks distributed over other abbeys.
+It also produces and sells its liqueur.
+In 1997, it was one of eight Trappist abbeys that founded the International Trappist Association (ITA) to protect the Trappist name from commercial misuse.

-The monastery has now been officially closed.
-However, the tavern and bookshop remain open and the production of liqueur is still ongoing.

-The abbey's motto is Luceat lux vestra ("Let your light shine"), from Matthew 5.16.